umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ### Manage Subscriptions

-Umbraco Cloud subscriptions are managed from the Umbraco Shop, which can be accessed through [Umbraco.com](https://umbraco.com).
+For customers who have joined Umbraco Cloud before the 5th of May, 2021, can manage their subscriptions from Umbraco Shop.
+Umbraco Shop can be accessed through [Umbraco.com](https://umbraco.com).
 You can also click on the **Manage Subscriptions** link from the **Profile** dropdown on the Umbraco Cloud Portal.
-Find out more in the [Manage Subcriptions](../../Set-Up/Manage-Subscriptions) article.
+Find out more in the [Manage Subcriptions](../../Set-Up/Manage-Subscriptions/) article.

+For customers who have joined Umbraco Cloud after the 5th of May, 2021, can manage their subscriptions directly through Umbraco Cloud.
+Find out more in the [Payments on Umbraco Cloud](../../Set-Up/Manage-Subscriptions/new-shop.md) article.

 ### Pending Invites